High-pressure moments are where many athletes struggle with the fear of failure in sports.

 When he focused on how to win, he delivered the pitch with confidence and conviction.

-For yourself, when you’re in a high pressure situation during a game, remember how you win.
-Turn your attention onto the controllable aspects of your game that will put you in the best position to succeed.
+For yourself, when you’re in a high-pressure situation during a game, remember how you win.
+Turn your attention to the controllable aspects of your game that will put you in the best position to succeed.

 Instead of allowing fear to alter the way you play.